pedsmoreira/battlecry/README.md

 * Create a generator called `component`
 * Play the just created `component` with the arg `test-abc`

 You should now be able to see a file called `it-worked/components/test-abc.txt`.
 This file was created using the generator at `samba/generators/component.generator.js` folder.
-Check out the generator to see how it works.

 _Note_: Samba uses ES6 with lots of polyfill, so most things should ✨ _just work_ ✨ on your generator class.

-### Help
+## Help

 If you need to check how your methods are registered, you can do so with: